afritz1/OpenTESArena/README.md

 ## Current status

-June 28th, 2016:
+June 29th, 2016:

 The game world is currently a test city with some untextured blocks.
 No jumping or collision yet.
 A few of the menus work, including most of character creation.
 Pressing Tab in the game world opens the character sheet, and pressing M opens the world map.
 Clicking on a province in the world map opens the province map.
+Pressing L opens the logbook.

 OpenAL Soft and WildMIDI have been implemented, and MIDI music is now supported again.
 The user must provide their own patches, though.
 The [freepats](http://freepats.zenvoid.org/) project provides some good patches.